george-toka/Astrophysical-SPH/README.md

 Inside the Julia REPL, you will configure the arguments (`ARGS` variable) to control your workflow.

+### 5. Create folders for snapshots
+Create in the current directory a folder named `snapshots`.
+Then inside, create folders that have the same name as the initial condition functions so that the engine saves the initial condition files and the simulation snapshots automatically to each corresponding folder.
+The 7 folders must be named:
+* gaussian_sphere
+* polytropic_sphere
+* rotating_cloud
+* sample_isothermal_sphere
+* sample_plummer_sphere
+* turbulent_molecular_cloud
+* bonnor_ebert_sphere

+Then inside each folder create two folders, one named `bin` and one named `graphs`.

-### 5. Load the ArgParse Package and Set Arguments
+### 6. Load the ArgParse Package and Set Arguments

 ```bash
 julia> using ArgParse